Azure/azure-quickstart-templates/matlab-cluster/README.md

+# Provision a MATLAB Distributed Computing Server using Azure VMs

 Run your MATLAB compute-intensive parallel workloads by creating one or more MATLAB Distributed Computing Server™ clusters using Azure Virtual Machines.

 # Pre-Requisites